DiljotSG/LinkedIn-Resume-Creator/README.md

 ## Usage instructions
 1. Clone this repo using `git clone https://github.com/DiljotSG/LinkedIn-Resume-Creator.git`
 2. Install the required dependencies.
 3. Use the code in this [Git Repo](https://github.com/JMPerez/linkedin-to-json-resume) to convert your LinkedIn profile archive to a JSON file.
-A working demoonstration of this JSON converter can be found [here](https://web.diljotsg.com/pfk/).
+A working demonstration of this JSON converter can be found [here](https://web.diljotsg.com/pfk/).
 4. Place the `resume.json` file at root of the project directory.
-5. Run the Main method in ResumeMasters.java.
+5. Run the Main method in ResumeMasters.java class.
 6. Open the sample.pdf file.

 ## Requirements